agentic-earth/constellation/README.md

 3. **Dagster Microservice**

-  - **Role**: Utilizes the task orchestration capabilities of Dagster to create end-to-end piplines starting with data preprocessing and outputting the results of model inference.
+  - **Role**: Utilizes the task orchestration capabilities of Dagster to create end-to-end pipelines starting with data preprocessing and outputting the results of model inference.
   - **Responsibilities**:
-    - Imports data from cloud storage platforms
+    - Imports data from cloud storage platforms.
     - Automates data preprocessing and transformation.
-    - Exports model inference results to cloud storage platforms
+    - Exports model inference results to cloud storage platforms.

 4. **Agent (LLM) Microservice**

   - **Role**: Leverages Large Language Model (LLM) capabilities to present users with database and model options that meet their prompt constraints.
   - **Responsibilities**:
     - Streamlines model and database selection for the user.
-    - Dynamic JSON generation for pipline invocation.
+    - Dynamic JSON generation for pipeline invocation.

-### Prerequisites
+## Prerequisites

 Before getting started with installation, ensure you have the following installed and configured: